Selection from True Christian Religion ~ Emanuel Swedenborg

 In a word, faith in an invisible God is actually blind, since the human mind fails to see its God; and the light of that faith, not being a spiritual-natural faith, is a fatuous light; which light is like that of the glow-worm, or like that seen above marshes or sulphurous glebes at night, or like the phosphorescence of rotten wood.
 From that light nothing comes except what pertains to fantasy, which creates a belief that the apparent is the real, when yet it is not.
 Faith in an invisible God shines with no other light than this, especially when God is thought to be a Spirit, and spirit is thought to be like ether.
 What follows but that man regards God as he does the ether?
 Consequently he seeks God in the universe; and when he does not find Him there, he believes the nature of the universe to be God.
 This is the origin of the prevailing naturalism of the day.
 Did not the Lord say,

 That no one ever heard the Father's voice or saw His shape?
-(John 5:37);
+(John 5:37);and also,

 That no man hath seen God at any time, but that the only begotten Son who is in the bosom of the Father hath revealed Him (John 1:18).